Frequently Asked Questions

 Q: Do you sell kits?

 A: Yes, we do sell assembled and tested Open.Theremin shields.
 Boards are produced in small batches.
 Please check our online shop for availability.
 The design is open source so you can also make modifications and improvements or even build the boards your self.
 We do not sell Open.Theremin.UP / RC / LC and OpenTheremin V3 anymore and we do not sell plain circuit boards or parts.

 Q:Will there be extra duties or taxes for my country

 We ship worldwide.
 Specific duties and taxes for you country may apply and are to your responsibility.

 Q: How long will shipping take to my place

 Shipping time varies a lot and is dependent on the country, the season and the custom checks.
 All theremins are shipped within 1 week by Swiss Priority mail.
 Please expect 1-2 weeks extra for the shipping.
 We had theremins that arrived in Japan in 4 days.
 German custom seems to be rather rigorous and may delay the shipment up to one week.

 Q: Is there a tracking number for my shipment

 There is no tracking number with the free shipping orders.
 If you prefer registered shipping with tracking number, this costs extra 6 Euro.
-Please contact us before placing your order.
+Please choose the "registered shipping" option for you order.

 More technical questions & trouble shooting